Ryuze/Refi-DNScrypt/README.md

 This script will replace your /etc/resolv.conf with modded resolv.conf (just adding 127.0.0.1 nameserver, really).

 You can edit / change this modded resolv.conf with your own fit.
-Just remember to follow basic instruction from [DNSCrypt](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Installation-linux).
+Just remember to follow basic instruction from [DNSCrypt instalation](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Installation-linux).